 So what is the purpose of an expansion tank on a water heater?
 In a closed water system, the hot water expansion tank houses the increased pressure and expanded water.

 An expansion tank is installed on the water supply pipe of the water heater and is designed to handle the thermal expansion of the water that occurs when the water heats up.
-The expansion tank prevents the water pressure from getting too high, thereby protecting your water system from damage or even an explosion.
+The expansion tank prevents the water pressure from getting too high, thereby protecting your water system from being too hot, damage, or even an explosion.

 Without a hot water tank expansion tank on a closed plumbing system, the water pressure could build and build, getting high enough to damage valves, plumbing fixtures, supply pipes, and even the water heater itself, causing water heater leakage and other serious harm.
 A properly installed expansion tank absorbs excess pressure and prevents issues like these.